makerdao/governance-manual/module-index/module-lerp.md

 The primary purpose of the `lerp` module is to enable Governance to change a parameter gradually using only a single executive vote.
 The duration over which the parameter is changed, the starting value, and final value of the parameter can be chosen for each instance of the lerp module.

 ## Execution
 The `lerp` contract has one method called tick(), which is permissionless and can be called by anyone.
 This updates the target parameter to be whatever value it should be at that moment.
-This will also finish off the `lerp` and set the parameter to the end value if the elapsed time is longer than the duration.
+If the elapsed time is longer than the duration, calling tick() will finish the `lerp` by changing `done` to true and set the parameter to the end value.

 ## Key Parameters